fbiego/Lumia-ESP32/README.md

 # Lumia-ESP32
-This demo project is for the WT32-SC01 module.
+This is a demo project for the WT32-SC01 module.

 <!--
 [![Lumia ESP32](youtube.png?raw=true "youtube")](https://www.youtube.com/watch?v=jaJCa-hXfNk)